 Emerging 800 meters above West Kelowna, Mount Boucherie provides hikers with several different trails to the summit.
-The highway side ascent trail is extremely challenging, with very steep sections, and loose rocky footing.
+The Boucherie Rush trail off of E Boundary Road is a challenging hike, with very steep sections, and loose rocky footing.
 The Eain Lamont Loop provides a more moderate, 5.57 km path up the mountain.
 Once at the summit, hikers can have a 360-degree view of the Okanagan Valley and Okanagan Lake!

 Bear Creek Falls